zarthur/github-messages/README.md

 Currently, only previewing the message with matplotlib in the 3x3 font works;
 github commit functionality to be added soonish.

+This will probably be very timezone dependent; so while it might look correct to you, it probably will look weird to someone in a different timezone.

 Requirements
 ----
 - numpy